Simplescraper

 import puppeteer from 'puppeteer'

-/* Solver credentials and target come from the environment, never hardcoded.
+/* solver credentials and target come from the environment, never hardcoded.

 SOLVER_KEY is your 2Captcha (or compatible) API key. */